 What are saline solutions?

-Saline solutions are gentle, preservative-free contact lens solutions, comprised of a sterile mix of salt and water.
-These solutions are suitable for rinsing lenses, if using a peroxide system and storing your lenses temporarily (for brief moments only, such as when in the shower).
-They will wash away any dirt or debris from the surface and rewet your lenses.
+Saline solutions are gentle, preservative-free contact lens solutions comprised of a sterile salt and water mix.
+These solutions are suitable for rinsing lenses if using a peroxide system and storing your lenses temporarily (for brief moments only, such as when in the shower).
+They will remove any dirt or debris from the surface and rewet your lenses.

-Due to their disinfectant-free design, saline solutions are not suitable for cleaning or disinfecting your lenses.
+Saline solutions are unsuitable for cleaning or disinfecting your lenses.
 Instead, you'll need to use a contact lens solution specifically designed for disinfecting contact lenses before using saline.
-This will ensure that your eyes don't suffer irritation.
-However, you'll still find saline solution an effective product to use for the final steps of your contact lens cleaning routine.
+However, you'll still find saline solution an effective product for the final steps of your contact lens cleaning routine.